rds1983/StbSharp/README.md

 ```

 ### Saving Image
-StbSharp can write images in BMP, TGA, PNG and HDR formats.
+StbSharp can write images in BMP, TGA, PNG, HDR and JPG formats.
 Sample code for writing an image represented as RGBA byte array `data`:
 ```c#
 using (Stream stream = File.OpenWrite(path))